Minecrell/TerminalConsoleAppender/README.md

     ```

     JLine 3 provides different native terminal implementations that are required for Windows support and extend the terminal
     with some advanced features on Linux.
-I recommend using the JNA implementation:

-    ```
-    org.jline:jline-terminal-jna:3.5.1
-    ```
+By default, TerminalConsoleAppender depends on the JNA terminal implementation.

 2. Configure `TerminalConsoleAppender` in your Log4j configuration: